BPLIM/Workshops/ExternalServer/External_Server_Manual.md

   - In case you do not logout, your session will be left open until your next login.
 You may use this facility to run your programs.
-However, one must be aware that this option uses resources from the server, so the efficient solution to run your programs "over night" is using the batch mode as described in Step 6 below.
-Furthermore, in case the server is rebooted during a maintenance procedure your session will be automatically close and unsaved documents will be lost.
+However, one must be aware that this option uses resources from the server, so the efficient solution to run your programs "overnight" is using the batch mode as described in Step 6 below.
+Furthermore, in case the server is rebooted during a maintenance procedure your session will be automatically closed and unsaved documents will be lost.
 We recommend you save at regular intervals your statistical programs.